-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA

 STEP 3.
 ESTABLISH A WORKING LINE

 In at least two places, measure out equal distance from your starting wall, 12"-18" from each corner.